freistli/PSHCreator/README.md

 PSHCreator
 ==========

-Powershell Add-On is to easily create and run PSH scripts in different scenarios for IT Pros throgh UI in Powershell ISE.
+This is a Powershell Add-On, which is to easily create and run PSH scripts in different scenarios for IT Pros throgh UI in Powershell ISE.

 Plan to include WMI autoscript, AZure query and deployment scenarios.